 Inflammation is an important part of the body’s natural healing process often triggered by an infection or injury.
 But when it becomes chronic, it can lead to many health issues such as heart disease, obesity, and even cancer.
-Eating certain foods can help reduce inflammation in the body and promote a healthy balance that will keep you feeling your best.
+Eating anti-inflammatory foods can help reduce inflammation in the body and promote a healthy balance that will keep you feeling your best.
 We’ll explore the 8 best anti-inflammatory foods to help alleviate pain effectively.

 Why Anti-Inflammatory Foods Are Important